cloudera-labs/hms-mirror/README.md

 ### Running Against a LEGACY (Non-CDP) Kerberized HiveServer2

-`hms-mirror` is pre-built with CDP libraries and they WILL NOT be compatible with LEGACY kerberos environments.
+`hms-mirror` is pre-built with CDP libraries and WILL NOT be compatible with LEGACY kerberos environments.
 A Kerberos connection can only be made to ONE cluster when the clusters are NOT running the same 'major' version of Hadoop.

 To attach to a LEGACY HS2, run `hms-mirror` with the `--hadoop-classpath` command-line option.
 This will strip the CDP libraries from `hms-mirror` and use the hosts Hadoop libraries by calling `hadoop classpath` to locate the binaries needed to do this.